 How do I download data using Python?

-When using Python to download data from Nasdaq Data Link, you first have to identify which data feed you'd like to get data from and you have to download and install the Python package as per the instructions here.
+To download data from Nasdaq Data Link, you first have to identify which data feed you'd like to get data from and identify which API to use for that data feed.

 You can go to http://data.nasdaq.com/search to see our data feeds.
 Once you find a data feed you're interested in, click on that data feed and look for its API type and see the "Usage" tab for API examples.